Villa Riviera: History

-In 1933, the high-rise Villa Riviera was shaken violently in the Long Beach earthquake but did not sustain structural damage.
+The 1933 Long Beach earthquake, which occurred on March 10, caused significant damage across Southern California.
+The earthquake, with a magnitude of 6.4, resulted in the destruction or severe damage of about 70 schools and over 120 buildings, including homes and businesses in the area.
+Thousands of other buildings were also damaged to varying degrees.
+Most of the destruction was concentrated in Long Beach, but other parts of Los Angeles and Orange Counties were also affected.

+The Villa Riviera suffered no structural or significant damage, even though it was the 2nd tallest building in the area affected by the quake.
 A newspaper account described the reaction of the Villa Riviera occupants to the earthquake as follows:

-The Villa Riviera, a 16-story apartment hotel, where most of the high-ranking officers of the Navy reside, swayed violently but suffered no more than a few cracks and fallen plaster.
+"The Villa Riviera, a 16-story apartment hotel, where most of the high-ranking officers of the Navy resided, swayed violently but suffered no more than a few cracks and fallen plaster.
 Admiral Richard H. Leigh, commander-in-chief of the United States fleet, after rushing down the stairway with most of the other 400 occupants and out into the street, returned to his suite around midnight in disdain of the succeeding shocks, which continued through the night.
 George Kingreet, assistant manager of the Villa Riviera, painted a picture of the hurried exit of the naval notables when the first shock came.
 'The elevator stopped and everybody rushed down the stairs and out into the street.
-The bellboy stuck right on the job and went through the rooms, clearing them of people.'
+The bellboy stuck right on the job and went through the rooms, clearing them of people."'

+In 1934, just months after prohibition ended, the Villa Riviera added a new cocktail bar adjacent to the Villa Riviera Cafe, (a fine dining establishment serving breakfast, lunch, and dinner).
+The cocktail bar featured art deco styling with a beamed barrel roof and half moon shaped bar.
+Currently the space serves as a Barber Shop.
+Another post-prohibition addition was the "Oceanic Club" on the 15th floor where patrons drank and danced the night away.
+It is now a privately owned space.

 In 1937, silent film star Norma Talmadge and her ex-husband Joseph M. Schenck, president of 20th Century Fox, bought the building for $1.5 million.
 The Los Angeles Times reported that "the deal was one of the largest realty transactions in Southern California in several years."
 Talmadge lived in the penthouse for a time.